 1901 - Spade House, Radnor Cliff Crescent, Folkstone

 1930 - 47 Chiltern Court, Clarence Gate, London

 All these houses still exist, apart from Heatherlea which was demolished in 1955.
 They can all be viewed, although Spade House is now a nursing home that does not encourage visitors.
 Those that survive all have blue plaques apart from Easton Glebe and Church Row (well, Chiltern Court has a brown plaque for some reason).
 One would have to be a dedicated fan (or a deranged blogger) to visit them all.
 We found them unremarkable.
 Wells wrote in all of them.
 His best regarded works after The War of the Worlds! were his non-science based novels, most of which were written in Spade House.
 He died in 1946 at his Hanover Terrace home.
 His ashes were scattered in the English Channel.

-The War of the Worlds! pilgrimage
+War of the Worlds! tour of Woking

 War of the Worlds commences with a puff of smoke seen rising into the Martian atmosphere from telescopes on earth.
 Another follows each day for the next nine days.
 Our narrator sees the second emission from his friend Ogilvy's observatory.
 This building is only described as near Ottershaw, overlooking Ottershaw and Chertsey.
 We guess it must have been on Fern Hill.

 Several months later Ogilvy sees the first cylinder land between Horsell, Ottershaw and Woking.
 The next morning he finds it near the Sand Pits (2) on Horsell Common.
 For the next two days the action moves between here and Woking (A) and the narrator's home on Maybury Hill (C).
 It is a triangle no more than 2km on the longest side.
 Easily walkable.